Shawcs/kafka-demo/README.md

 To check that you can stop a broker and running again MainProduceMore.
 You will see that you get all the information and get no loss.
 If you wake the broker up again everything will come back to normal all the data will be moved to the broker and you will find a perfect working cluster with no data loss.

 ##Tips
-to see beter what is happening in the broker you can open 3 new terminal and do the following: in the first one you whant the information about the topic (replication, synchronisation ..)
+to see better what is happening in the broker you can open 3 new terminal and do the following: in the first one you want the information about the topic (replication, synchronisation ..)
 ```
 bin/kafka-topics.sh --zookeeper localhost:2181 --describe --topic Ticket
 ```